ssorj/bsord/README.md

 # BSORD

-"Blue" screen of router death
+A "blue" screen of router death.

 To build it: